davy7125/polyphone/en/development/building-polyphone-for-fedora.md

 ![Qt setup in Fedora](images/qt-setup-fedora.png "Qt setup in Fedora")

-If you want to use Qt Creator install the Polyphone dependencies below and continue with this document: [build with qt creator](development/using-qt-creator-to-build-polyphone.md).
+If you want to use Qt Creator install the Polyphone dependencies below and continue with this document: [build with Qt Creator](development/using-qt-creator-to-build-polyphone.md).

 ### Polyphone dependencies